Restoring our own slum dwellers’ dignity

 This initiative was started by the National Youth Service, in coordination with local youth volunteers from the informal settlements, which ensured that growth is possible in run down informal settlements.
 The initiative would include cleanup of neighbourhoods, sewers, construction of toilets and washrooms and trenches.
-The face of Mathare’s 9 gradually changing to a better place from insecurity related issues, poor sanitation to youth and women employment.
+The face of Mathare’s is gradually changing to a better place from insecurity related issues, poor sanitation to youth and women employment.
 This programme was greatly attributed to absorption of many youths and women into the National Youth Service (NYS) programme of cleaning the slum.

 In recent times corruption allegations and questions on various procurement and payments made by key youth service officials is a wakeup call for citizens especially the youth to get involved in participatory governance, since in most cases good intentions may be soiled by selfish personal gratification.

 In spite of these challenges, one of the incredible and motivational factors about the initiative is that the local youth volunteers created a mutual nexus with the NYS service men and women to transform their communities, regardless of the what settlement one comes from.
 Prior to being integrated into the project, we had to undergo training for about one week or less.

 Increasing the number of recruits, enhanced training and involvement of the youth service in slum areas such as Nairobi’s Mathare have been appreciated by fellow youth and considered a step in the right direction in nation building.

 However, with the ongoing corruption investigations against top officials of the Devolution and Planning Ministry and with all scheduled youth programme activities put on hold, the face of our informal settlements have continued to lose their ‘make up’.